mariosotil/river-framework/README.md

 - Version 0.2.7
   - Auto recycling of IBM Notes objects.
 So far, I works good in a standalone Java program.
 I still making tests in XPages.
-  - Temporarily removing the support to the org.openntf.domino library, considering that the auto recycling ins working on the lotus.domino wrapper, and it's necessary to focus efforts in one wrapper at a time.
+  - Temporarily removing the support to the org.openntf.domino library, considering that the auto recycling is working on the lotus.domino wrapper, and it's necessary to focus efforts in one wrapper at a time.

 ## What I'm working on now?